ZalewskiMa/CABSdock-cyclic/README.md

 - Docking performed for both bound (holo) and unbound (apo) receptor structures
 - Includes peptides cyclized via:
   - Backbone cyclization (head-to-tail)
+  (Backbone cyclization of cyclic peptides can be performed using Modeller, which enables the formation of a continuous peptide chain.)
   - Disulfide bonds

 ## Methodology